Inter-city rail: Hong Kong

-Inter-city railway services crossing the Hong Kong-China border (often known as through trains) are jointly operated by Hong Kong's MTR Corporation Limited and the Ministry of Railways of the People's Republic of China.
-Currently, Hung Hom station is the only station in the territory where passengers can catch these cross-border trains.
+Inter-city railway services crossing the Hong Kong-China border (often known as through trains) were jointly operated by Hong Kong's MTR Corporation Limited and the Ministry of Railways of the People's Republic of China.
+Hung Hom station was the only station in the territory where passengers can catch these cross-border trains.
 Passengers are required to go through immigration and customs inspections of Hong Kong before boarding a cross-border train or alighting from such a train.
-There are currently three cross-border train services on the conventional line:
+There were three cross-border train services on the conventional line: